cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 where `args` is a comma-separated list of the arguments for the string `formula`.
 You can include other nuisance parameters in the `formula`, including ones that are Gaussian constrained (i,e via the `param` directive.)

-Below is an example datacard that uses the `rateParam` directive to implement an ABCD-like method in combine.
+Below is an example datacard that uses the `rateParam` directive to implement an ABCD-like method in <sub><sup>COMBINE</sup></sub>.
 For a more realistic description of its use for ABCD, see the single-lepton SUSY search implementation described [here](http://cms.cern.ch/iCMS/jsp/openfile.jsp?tp=draft&files=AN2015_207_v5.pdf).

 ```nohighlight
 imax 4  number of channels